 - 30) The Applicant must receive Staff certification of a Planning Board-approved site plan, before clearing, grading or issuance of any building permit.
-The number and location of site elements, including but not limited to dwelling units, parking, site circulation, sidewalks, and bike paths will be determined through site plan review and approval. - 31) If an approved site plan or site plan amendment for the Subject Property substantially modifies a lot or right-of-way (ROW) configuration shown on this Preliminary Plan, the Applicant must obtain approval of a Preliminary Plan amendment before certification of the Site Plan or Site Plan Amendment.

-- 32) The final number of MPDUs will be determined at the time of site plan. - 33) The final setbacks, minimum lot areas, lot dimensions, building coverage, and height of the principal building and accessory structures will be determined at the time of site plan. - 34) Final approval of the size and location of buildings and open space amenities will be determined at the time of site plan. - 35) The Historic Area Work Permit (HAWP) for the new construction of the Historic Cephas Summers House must be approved prior to approval of the site plan for the development, and the building permit for the reconstruction of the Historic Cephas Summers House must be filed prior to acceptance of any land disturbance permits for the new construction approved via the site plan.
+The number and location of site elements, including but not limited to dwelling units, parking, site circulation, sidewalks, and bike paths will be determined through site plan review and approval. - 31) If an approved site plan or site plan amendment for the Subject Property substantially modifies a lot or right-of-way (ROW) configuration shown on this Preliminary Plan, the Applicant must obtain approval of a Preliminary Plan amendment before certification of the Site Plan or Site Plan Amendment. - 32) The final number of MPDUs will be determined at the time of site plan. - 33) The final setbacks, minimum lot areas, lot dimensions, building coverage, and height of the principal building and accessory structures will be determined at the time of site plan. - 34) Final approval of the size and location of buildings and open space amenities will be determined at the time of site plan. - 35) The Historic Area Work Permit (HAWP) for the new construction of the Historic Cephas Summers House must be approved prior to approval of the site plan for the development, and the building permit for the reconstruction of the Historic Cephas Summers House must be filed prior to submission of any building permit application for houses on the remainder of the site.